-7 English Idioms - Idiom Examples and Exercises for Students #5
+Master 7 English Idioms with Examples and Practical Exercises for Language Learners - Set 5

-Welcome to the fifth set of idiom definitions, examples and exercises in this series for students.
+Welcome to the fifth set of idiom definitions, guides and exercises in this series for students.
 Good luck!

 - Actions speak louder than words